yuvrajsingh1007/amazon-clone/README.md

-# firstrepository
+# amazony.in
-this is my first git repository
+ clone not functional now
 <br>
-author : yuvraj (student)
+author : yuvraj singh